 Approval of Bradmoor Drive/Roosevelt Street Traffic Circle.
 The BNA membership present at the March 20th meeting voted, by voice vote, to approve the installation of a at the intersection of Bradmoor Drive and Roosevelt Street by the Montgomery County Department of Transportation (MCDOT).
-Here are links to the traffic circle design and the associated traffic circle lighting.
+On April 12, 2017 MCDOT provided the BNA Traffic and Safety Committee with revised plans for the traffic circle.
 MCDOT expects to begin construction of traffic circle during the summer of 2017.

 8700 Bradmoor Drive Block Traffic Calming Measures.
 The BNA Traffic and Safety Committee has formed a new subcommittee to consider proposed traffic calming measures to the 8700 block of Bradmoor Drive (between Folkstone and Madison).
 The 8700 block subcommittee consists of the standing BNA Traffic and Safety Committee membership and is open to all residents of the 8700 block.
 To date, four 8700 block households have agreed to participate on the subcommittee.

 The above link is to an aerial photograph annotated by drawings of the prospective traffic calming measures.
 MCDOT prepared the annotated aerial photograph.
 Given discussions at the BNA’s March 20th annual meeting and ongoing discussions between members of BNA Traffic and Safety Committee, a scaled down version of the measures shown on the aerial photograph is the present preferred alternative.